alestiago/license_lens/packages/spdxlib/README.md

   - [License](#license)
   - [Maintainers](#maintainers)

-## Overview

-### Features
+## Features

-- 📜 **Comprehensive License Coverage**:

-  Provides a complete and up-to-date list of **all** SPDX licenses, synced directly with the official SPDX license list.
+- 📜 **Comprehensive License Coverage**: Access a complete and up-to-date and auto-sycned list of official SPDX licenses.
-- 🔍 **Detailed License Rules**:

-  Get insights into permissions, conditions, and limitations for each license, sourced from trusted repositories.
+- 🔍 **Detailed License Rules**: View permissions, conditions, and limitations for each license, sourced from trusted repositories.
-- 🛠️ **Developer-Friendly API**:

-  Designed specifically for Dart developers, with clear and consistent methods to access and manage SPDX license data.
+- 🛠️ **Developer-Friendly API**: Clear and consistent methods for managing license data.

 ## Quick Start 🚀